tenzir/tenzir/pyvast/README.md

 python -m unittest discover .
 ```

-## Installation
+## Development

-Use the `setup.py` for installation or development setup.
+Use the `setup.py` for local installation of a development setup.

 ```sh
 virtualenv --system-site-packages venv # create a virtual env